ahseena96/retro-fier/README.md

 The inputs to this program are reactions identified as a result of Retrosynthetic analysis in the form of nested lists.
 We used Prolog's dictionary format to represent the molecules: point{x: a, y : b, z : c, ...} where x,y,z are the atoms and a,b,c are corresponding number of atoms respectively.
 Let dict(X) denote this representation for molecule X.

-Consider the following reaction steps to reach compound A
+Consider the following reaction steps to reach compound A.

 A = B + C